Hogan Lovells: Hogan & Hartson

 In 1970, Hogan & Hartson became the first major firm to establish a separate practice group devoted exclusively to providing pro bono legal services.
 The Community Services Department (CSD) dealt with civil rights, environmental, homeless and other public interest groups.
 In 1990, Hogan & Hartson opened an office in London, their first outside the U.S.

-In 1972, the firm gained its first black law partner, trial lawyer Vincent H. Cohen (April 7, 1936 – Dec.
-25, 2011), who was of Jamaican heritage; had joined the firm in 1969; and had previously held positions at the U.S. Department of Justice, and at the U.S. Equal Employment Opportunity Commission.
+In 1972, the firm gained its first black law partner, trial lawyer Vincent H. Cohen (April 7, 1936 – December 25, 2011), who was of Jamaican heritage; had joined the firm in 1969; and had previously held positions at the U.S. Department of Justice, and at the U.S. Equal Employment Opportunity Commission.
 Cohen's clients included Bell Atlantic, Pepco, and The Washington Post.
 His son, Vincent Cohen, Jr., served as an interim U.S. Attorney for the District of Columbia.

-In 2000, the firm expanded to Tokyo and Berlin.
-The firm expanded its presence in New York and Los Angeles, in 2002, when it acquired mid-sized law firm Squadron, Ellenoff, Plesent & Sheinfeld, a storied New York City-based practice with strengths in media, litigation and First Amendment law.
+The firm expanded its presence in New York and Los Angeles, in 2002, when it acquired mid-sized law firm Squadron, Ellenoff, Plesent & Sheinfeld, a New York City–based general practice firm.

-At the time of the merger, Hogan & Hartson was the oldest major law firm headquartered in Washington, D.C., United States.
-It was a global firm with more than 1,100 lawyers in 27 offices worldwide, including offices in North America, Latin America, Europe, the Middle East and Asia.